gouravkhator/stran/server/ENDPOINTS.md

 - **throwErrIfUserNotExist**: If user does not exist, it throws an `401 Unauthorized error`.

     Checks if the user is set in req object, and if it isn't, then throw the 401 error.

+## HealthCheck Endpoints

+- GET `/healthcheck`: It returns a 200 OK status code, with the message that the server is healthy.
+But, before the healthcheck url hit, the server runs all the middlewares defined above it, including our custom middleware too which is `makeImpConnectionsMiddleware`.

 ## Authentication Endpoints